Fallen Angel of Doom

-Fallen Angel of Doom.... is Blasphemy's first full-length album, released in 1990.
-The album is considered one of the most influential records for the war metal style (also known as war black metal or bestial black metal).
+Fallen Angel of Doom.... is the debut album by Canadian war/black metal band Blasphemy, released in 1990.
+The album is considered one of the most influential records for the war metal style (also known as "brutal black metal" or "bestial black metal").

 Reception

 Tom of Terrorizer magazine called the album "heavier than the entire forests of Canada falling on your big toe" and included it on the list of The Heaviest Albums Ever: The albums Kerrang! forgot.